Chapter 140: Investments

 2% - 7%

 Sector allocations shall be monitored on an ongoing basis as changes in market behavior may result in variations from the target asset mix.
-Rebalancing of the portfolio shall be considered at least annually, and more often if necessary to maintain allocations within the allowable range.
+Rebalancing of the portfolio shall be considered at least quarterly, and more often if necessary to maintain allocations within the allowable ranges.
 The need to rebalance shall take into account any logistical issues associated with fully funding a particular asset sector, as well as any tactical decisions to overweight or underweight a particular asset sector based on current market conditions.
 The University may utilize external managers to synthetically rebalance portfolio exposures consistent with targets and allowable ranges established by this policy.
 Synthetic market exposures can be obtained through the use of conventional derivative instruments commonly accepted by other institutional investors, such as futures contracts and swap agreements.

 Actual sector allocations shall not fall outside of the allowable ranges, with the exception of violations caused solely by periods of extreme market distress, when it may not be possible or advisable to immediately bring such allocations back to within the allowable ranges.

 Within the global equity sector, market exposures may be obtained through the use of passive investment vehicles, traditional long-only active management, active long/short strategies and conventional derivative instruments commonly accepted by other institutional investors, such as futures contracts and swap agreements.
 Equity market exposure obtained through active long/short strategies and derivative instruments shall not exceed 15% and 35% of the total global equity allocation, respectively.